Find a Doctor

 Conventional cancer therapies have long been focused on eradicating cancer using highest attainable doses of radiation and chemotherapy (maximum tolerated doses or MTD), and radical surgeries.
 Unless upfront eradication can be achieved, these intensive and toxic therapies are not only ineffective, they can lead to serious complications and poor quality of life.

 Targeted therapies combined with repetitive, low-doses of chemotherapy are changing the game in cancer care by allowing for personalized care.
 This approach allows inhibiting not only the cancer cell, but also modifying the cancer environment.
-Tufts Medical Center and Floating Hospital for Children, located in downtown Boston, are leading the way in this approach.
+Tufts Medical Center, located in downtown Boston, are leading the way in this approach.

 We tailor your treatment plan using drugs that specifically target your unique cancer, and pair these drugs with low continuous doses of chemotherapy (also called metronomic chemotherapy).